soapstonerestonhoa/soapstonerestonhoa.github.io/README.md

 > If you're just here to add/update content, skip to the next section.

 The purpose of this repository is to establish a simple web presence for the Cluster.
-All of the content is purposefully flat, making it easy to transition to another provider/platform if the need were to ever arise.
+All of the content is purposefully flat to keep things as simple as possible.

 This repository is publicly exposed via [GitHub Pages](https://pages.github.com/).
 The link for the site is https://soapstonerestonhoa.github.io/.